mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

 and send back the results to the master.

-When using MPICH implementation or its derivatives based on the Hydra process manager, the MPI universe size can be set via ``-usize`` argument to :program:`mpiexec`::
+When using MPICH implementation or its derivatives based on the Hydra process manager, the user can set the MPI universe size via ``-usize`` argument to :program:`mpiexec`::

   $ mpiexec -n 1 -usize 17 python julia.py